 Ultimately you’re the only one that’s going to be with you 24-7, so why not celebrate YOU on Valentine’s Day?

-This is the one guide for all the single girl’s out there who have the best Valentine’s Day ever!
+This is the one guide for all the single girl’s and guy’s out there who want to celebrate and have the best Valentine’s Day ever!

 1. Cherish and love yourself on Valentine’s Day

 Envision your perfect day.
 Start from the moment you wake up.

 How are you feeling?
 What do you want to wear, who are the people you interact with, and what type of mood are you in?

 Step by step, envision what you want Valentine’s Day to look like for you.
 Think about how you want to cherish and love yourself for simply being you.

 “When you become the image of your own imagination, it’s the most powerful thing you could ever do.”RuPaul